nochadisfaction/pixel/.amazonq/rules/process-task-list.md

 3. Add newly discovered tasks.
 4. Keep "Relevant Files" accurate and up to date.
 5. Before starting work, check which sub‑task is next.
-6. After implementing a sub‑task, update the file and run the Python check-in script with a clear task summary.
+6. After implementing a sub‑task, update the file and run the unified check-in script with a clear task summary.
 7. Wait for script approval (exit code 0) before proceeding to the next sub-task